BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

 On June 19, 1865—two years after the Emancipation Proclamation—Union General Gordon Granger arrived in Galveston, Texas to inform enslaved African-Americans that they were free and that the Civil War had ended.
-Since then, communities across the country have celebrated Juneteenth (which is derived from June and 19), with parades, speeches, music and more, as an annual holiday commemorating the end of slavery in America.
+Since then, communities across the country have celebrated Juneteenth (which is a portmanteau of June and 19), with parades, speeches, music and more, as an annual holiday commemorating the end of slavery in America.

 The Story of Juneteenth by Dorena Williamson, Markia Jenai (Illustrator)